-- Put it in your glove box while you drive: Using your phone while driving is incredibly dangerous, and it’s a trap that most of us have fallen into at one time or another.
-To keep yourself from giving into the temptation, put it in your glove box where you won’t be able to reach it.
+- Put it in your glove box while driving: Using your phone is incredibly dangerous, and it’s a trap that most of us have fallen into at one time or another.
+To keep yourself from giving in to the temptation, put it in your glove box where you won’t be able to reach it.

 ACTIVITIES & QUESTIONS

-- Install RescueTime on your computer and track your internet usage for a week.
+- Install RescueTime on your computer and track your time online for a week.
 Were you surprised by the amount of time you spend on certain sites?
 Does the idea of limiting that time worry you?

 - Set up a monitoring program to block you from using your “time waster” sites beyond a certain amount each day.
 How tempted are you to override these settings?